Drexciya

 Drexciya was an American electronic music duo from Detroit, Michigan, consisting of James Stinson (1969–2002) and Gerald Donald.

 Career

-The majority of Drexciya's releases were in the style of dance-floor oriented electro, punctuated with elements of retro and 1980s Detroit techno, with occasional excursions into the ambient and industrial genres.
+The majority of Drexciya's releases were dancefloor-oriented electro, punctuated with elements of retro and 1980s Detroit techno, with occasional excursions into the ambient and industrial genres.
 They had 3 releases on the highly influential Underground Resistance Detroit record label.
-Tracks were mostly centered around the Roland TR-808 drum machine.
+Tracks were mostly centered around the Roland TR-808 drum machine, Roland D20 synthesizer, Casio CZ 5000, Kawai K1 synthesizer, Korg Monopoly synthesizer, and Roland TR-909 drum machine.